-Campers get comfortable with rock climbing at the peak at Mt.
-Evans, on a gorgeous peak that provides climbs for every ability level including Chipmunk Mountain, Rowan’s Castle, Baklava Boulder, and Baskin Robbins!
+Campers get comfortable with rock climbing at Mt.
+Evans, with climbs for every ability level including Chipmunk Mountain, Rowan’s Castle, Baklava Boulder, and Baskin Robbins!
 They learn climbing techniques, commands, equipment basics and safety precautions, incrementally working their way up the crag as their proficiency grows.
 These sites are ideal for getting campers comfortable on authentic, uncrowded crags.

 Campers learn flat-water skills on site in Jackson Pond, where we help them incrementally develop comfort with their equipment and environment through fun games and challenges.
-They gain experience with three types of craft—canoes, kayaks and stand up paddle boards — and practice paddling, water safety and rescue techniques, building balance and confidence.
+They gain experience with canoeing and kayaking and practice paddling, water safety and rescue techniques, building balance and confidence.

 Grouped by ability level so they’re challenged just the right amount, campers learn the biking techniques and bicycle maintenance skills necessary for riding on single track dirt trails.
 Whether they’re first-time riders or have plenty of biking experience, every camper gets out on our on-site trails to practice riding, gliding and braking.